nicoverbruggen/phpmon/README.md

 <details>
 <summary><strong>One of the limits (memory limit, max POST size, max upload size) shows an exclamation mark!</strong></summary>

-The value you provided in your INI file is invalid.
+The value you provided in your `.ini` file is invalid.
 If that is the case, PHP will attempt to parse your value as bytes, which is usually unintended. (`1GB` will resolve to merely a few bytes, and all of your applications will run out of memory!)

 You must a provide a value like so: `1024K`, `256M`, `1G`.
 Alternatively, `-1` is also allowed, or just an integer (which will result in N amount of bytes being the limit).

 **Example**: Trying to use `1GB` as the memory limit, for example, will result in this exclamation mark.
 The correct way to set a 1GB limit is by using `1G` as the value.
 (Note: The displayed value will append `B` for clarity, so if you set `1G`, the value reported by PHP Monitor will be 1 GB.)

+(If you are using Valet, you can adjust these limits in the `.conf.d/php-memory-limits.ini` file.
+Otherwise, you may need to adjust `php.ini`.)

 </details>